circonus/docs/content/caql/reference.md

    - `value` - (optional) tag value to remove.
 If not provided, all tags of the given category will be removed.
  * **`tag:synth(format, regex, cat, val)`** - Synthesize a new tag via regex extraction from a formatted label.
    - `format` a [label format](#labels) that is construct to be the input to `regex`
-   - `regex` a regular expression design to extract bits from the formatted string
+   - `regex` a regular expression, with one or more capture groups, to extract the desired bits from the resulting `format` string
    - `cat` a string representing the tag category, $1, $2, etc. can can be used to inject matches from the regular expression evaluation.
    - `val` a string representing the tag value, $1, $2, etc. can can be used to inject matches from the regular expression evaluation.